json-schema-org/website/pages/learn/json-schema-examples.md

 ## Device type

-This schema represents electronic devices with a `deviceType` property that determines the device's category, such as `Smartphone` or `Laptop`.It employs the `$dynamicRef` keyword to dynamically reference schemas based on the `deviceType` property.
-This flexible schema structure allows data to conform to the appropriate device schema based on the `deviceType` specified, making it easy to describe different electronic devices with their unique characteristics
+This schema represents electronic devices with a `deviceType` property that determines the device's category, such as `smartphone` or `laptop`.
+It employs the `oneOf` keyword to dynamically reference schemas based on the `deviceType` property.
+This flexible schema structure allows data to conform to the appropriate device schema based on the deviceType specified, making it easy to describe different electronic devices with their unique characteristics.
+When `deviceType` is set to `smartphone`, the schema enforces properties specific to smartphones, and when `deviceType` is set to `laptop`, it enforces properties specific to laptops.

 ```json
 {